 This is my last choice.
 Its last because I think it’s a poor option.
 No matter how you spin it, the image is never yours.
 And as I’ve discussed before, there is far more to a great picture than the image alone.
 There has to be a backstory.

 I’m a professional artist and I want to sell my work, but even if it was still a hobby there would be little value in copying another person’s image.
 Where’s the creativity?
 Where’s the story?
 What can I say about the work?

 People are just as fascinated with knowing how the art is created as they are about the results.

 There’s also a more pragmatic reason why a 3rd party image might backfire.

-Don’t think the owner will never find out.
-It’s very easy to do an image search on google and see who is using your image.
+Don’t think the owner will ever find out.
+It’s very easy to do an image search on google and see who is using your images.

 The only other option you might go for is working from photographs provided by your friends and family.
 Many people source their pictures this way.
 Not a problem.
 It’s better than using a stock image, that’s for sure.
 It’s still not your own though is it?

 I suspect that Antonia didn’t scuba dive with whales, I could be wrong, but she probably improvised around stock images.
 Nice though eh?
 She’s on Domestika (affiliate)

 How to Find Wildlife Subjects – Final Thoughts

 Half the fun of art is finding something wonderful to draw or paint.
 That’s especially true for wildlife artists.
 We want to find wildlife subjects for ourselves and try to capture something of the magic we experience.